guruthree/PalmGET/README.md

 ## Running

 Just send the PRC to the PalmPilot using `pilot-xfer` from https://github.com/jichu4n/pilot-link (this is probably in your distro's repo), then tap on the screen to run.
-The application when it launches will start the network connection.
+Press "GET" to fetch the pre-programmed URL.
+Pressing "GET" will start the network connection.

 `pilot-xfer -p /dev/ttyUSB0 -i PalmGET.prc`